Home

 A 1961 Pontiac Catalina sits in front of Pell’s Fish Market in the main entry lot.
 A pickup truck, possibly the same one used to haul their fish market sign, is parked in the background near the building to the right.

-Unidentified Man Lighting a Fire, ca. 1950
+Unidentified Man Lighting a Fire

-Unidentified Man Lighting a Fire, ca. 1950
+Unidentified Man Lighting a Fire

-Unidentified Man Lighting a Fire, ca. 1950
+Unidentified Man Lighting a Fire

 Gelatin DOP print